wickedfluke/todo-page/README.md

 ## Updates

 - After converting the modal into a component, the adding service does not show result immediately but it needs a refresh, so I kept the actual version
+- Trying to make the single todo modal into a component the code brokes completely